Audience Participation Inspires the Senses: Touch

 So remember that audience participation isn't just asking questions to your audience.
 You want to make your presentations fun and interactive.
 Engage all of the senses for a better result!
 If you'd like to get your team to use audience participation better, contact one of our presentation specialists at 800-975-6151 for a custom quote.

-Craig Wagganer is a Keynote and Motivational Speaker specializing in Public Speaking.
+AUTHOR: Craig Wagganer is a Keynote and Motivational Speaker specializing in Public Speaking.